lmy-source/DSPF_OpenWorld_ReID/README.md

 The pretrained model can be downloaded from [here](https://drive.google.com/drive/folders/1_kc-ikPhVzjgzWMrcSWMPH0IYTjrqOlY?usp=sharing), and then put them under this path: ./pretrain/se_resnext50/.

-The network training needs to run twice.
+In each training process, the network training needs to run "train.py" twice.
 In second time, you have to modify the setting of --pre_model into "the path of last model training in first time" and --learning_rate into 0.0001.

 ## Testing
 After training twice, the last model training in second time will be used to extract features.
 You need to convert all the gallery and query images into the coresponding feature representataions with "FeatureExtraction.py":